 This is understandable, as your home is where you’ll raise a family.

 It’s your sanctuary.

-When it comes to investing however, letting your heart rule your buying decision is a common trap to be avoided at all costs.
+However, when it comes to investing, letting your heart rule your buying decision is a common trap to be avoided at all costs.

 Allowing your emotions to cloud your judgement means you are more likely to over-capitalise on your purchase, rather than negotiating the best possible price and outcome for your investment goals.

 You should always buy an investment property based on analytical research.

 Will it provide the gains and returns you require?
 It is in the best location to attract quality tenants?

 Will it appeal to the owner occupier market that sustains property prices in the long term?